elifhelfer/AlgProg_FinalProject/README.md

 # Space Spelunker
 "Space Spelunker" is a simple 2D top-down view game, made using C and the library Raylib in 2023 as a final project for my Algorithms and Programming class.
 The premise is about an astrounaut exploring another planet, gathering emeralds and gold, and slaying the local evil mole population.
-It showcases the skills in C I learned in this class, such as how to use structs and how to read/write to files.
+It showcases the skills in C I learned in this class, such as how to use structs, how to read/write to files and how to use pointers.

 # How to play it
 Use arrow keys to move, and press G to shoot.
 Your shots can kill moles and break brown walls.
 ESC exits the game.